-Property damage liability (PDL) coverage can protect you financially if you’re at fault in a car accident.
-It’s one of the two types of car insurance that make up liability insurance, which is mandatory for drivers in many states.
+Property damage liability (PDL) coverage can protect you financially if you’re at fault in a car accident that causes damage to another person’s property.

-What is property damage liability?
+What is property damage liability insurance?

-What does property damage liability cover?
+What property damage liability insurance covers

 Property damage liability covers other people’s cars and property, which can include things like building fronts, mailboxes, and fences.
 If you rear-end someone, your coverage will pay the cost to repair their vehicle.
 If you accidentally back into a neighbor’s front gate, your coverage will pay to repair the damage.

 Property damage liability may even cover personal items that are in someone else’s car at the time of an accident.
-If the other party had a laptop in their car and it was damaged, they can file a claim through your insurance company to get a payout for their damaged computer.
+If the other party had a laptop in their car and it was damaged, they can file a property damage liability claim through your insurance company to get a payout for their damaged computer.

 When you buy property damage liability coverage, you have to select a limit.
 If you choose a split limit policy, it typically distributes your coverage into three parts: bodily injury liability per person, bodily injury liability per accident, and property damage liability per accident.